nmschorr/nulsws-python/docs/nulsws_manual.md

 1,000 possible specific parameters for this nuls-python-connect library.

 The user/developer initially only needs to set parameters for those functions he/she is interested in.
-The settings go into the usersettings.py file in the user_settings directory.
+The settings go into the config.ini file in the user_settings directory.

 The dictionary inside calls_d.py contains every possible parameter for every call.
 Once set in this file, it is fed into the library, and no further setup is needed to